MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/e-commerce-extensibility/page-caching.md

 [!include [banner](../includes/banner.md)]

-This topic describes how to configure page caching in Microsoft Dynamics 365 Commerce, to help improve the performance of e-commerce pages that sent back to customers.
+This article describes how to configure page caching in Microsoft Dynamics 365 Commerce, to help improve the performance of e-commerce pages that sent back to customers.

 Page caching enables e-commerce pages to be cached on the server from which they can then be served to site users.
 Therefore, performance time is significantly improved.
 Page caching and caching duration can be enabled and configured in Commerce site builder for [site pages](../modify-existing-page.md).
 Alternatively, you can configure a [template](../templates-layouts-overview.md) that enables page caching and then apply that template across multiple pages.
 Page caching is available as of the Commerce version 10.0.21 release (online software development kit \[SDK\] version 1.31.3 or later).